 In a new publication in Nature Communications, a team from the Dutch company Syngaschem BV and the Dutch Institute for Fundamental Energy Research elucidates for the first time some aspects of the Fischer-Tropsch reaction, used for converting synthesis gas into synthetic fuels.
-Analysis performed at HIPPIE beamline at MAX IV were instrumental to achieve these results.
+Analysis performed at the HIPPIE beamline at MAX IV was instrumental to achieving these results.

 Syngas and synthetic fuels

 The research company Syngaschem BV believes that synthetic fuels can be the key to developing non-fossil fuels for industrial use.
 A team of researchers from Syngaschem BV and the Dutch Institute for Fundamental Energy Research (DIFFER) came to MAX IV at HIPPIE beamline to elucidate some aspects of a complex reaction called Fischer-Tropsch, used to produce synthetic fuels.
 They discovered insights on how important intermediates are stabilised during the reaction, and the study has now been published in Nature Communications.